Last updated on

 Who we are

 Our Directorate of European Law represents Belgium before the Court of Justice of the European Union and the European Free Trade Association Court in Luxembourg.
 The Directorate is headed by Director and Deputy to the Director-General, Carinne Pochet.
-Along with six of her staff members, Liesbet Van den Broeck, Jean-Christophe Halleux, Marie Jacobs, Pierre Cottin, Stephen Baeyens and Maïté Van Regemorter, she is also a Belgian Government Agent to the CJEU and the EFTA Court.
-As Government Agents, they are backed by a secretariat comprising four employees, i.e., Florence Misson, Cynthia Sortino, Nadine Moens and Derya Aydin.
+Along with seven of her staff members, Liesbet Van den Broeck, Marie Jacobs, Pierre Cottin, Stephen Baeyens, Maïté Van Regemorter and Antoine De Brouwer et Cécile Jacob, she is also an Agent of the Kingdom of Belgium to the CJEU and the EFTA Court.
+As Agents, they are backed by a secretariat comprising four employees, i.e., Florence Misson, Cynthia Sortino, Nadine Moens and Céline Glineur.

 The Court of Justice of the European Union has its seat in Luxembourg and consists of two courts, i.e., the Court of Justice and the General Court.